 The third part is the user application that controls the intensity of the LVDS.
 If you have the PCI configuration specification, go to the display device (PCI device 2) section and see the PCI configuration register.
-Find an entry called LEGACY Backlight Brightness (LBB).
-On Intel System Controller Hub US15W, it is offset 0xF4 to 0xF7.
+Find an entry called Legacy Backlight Brightness (LBB).
+On the Intel System Controller Hub US15W, it is offset 0xF4 to 0xF7.
 Bit 0:7 controls the brightness of LVDS backlight.
 It has 255 levels of brightness.
 But bear in mind that the settings on the driver (mentioned in the paragraph above) will set the maximum brightness.
 This means if you set the max to 50 percent, even if you set the LBB to 255, it will be 50 percent intensity.
 You will need to write an application that writes to this PCI config space.
 Request the PCI configuration specification from your local Intel representative.

-The LBB user application can implement controls (i.e., Sliders) to modify the LBB value which will control the backlight.
+The LBB user application can implement controls (such as sliders) to modify the LBB value which will control the backlight.

 9. Does Intel EMGD support the Microsoft Silverlight* web application framework that integrates multimedia, graphics, animations, and interactivity into a single runtime environment?

 Intel EMGD does not currently support Microsoft Silverlight dedicated acceleration.
 However, Intel EMGD does accelerate many of the basic features and functions that Silverlight uses.
-For Windows*, Intel EMGD accelerates DirectX* (and WPF) and, for Linux*, accelerates OpenGI*/GLES.
+For Windows, Intel EMGD accelerates DirectX and Windows Presentation Foundation (WPF) and, for Linux*, accelerates OpenGL and OpenGL ES.
 In summary, Intel EMGD currently has no specific Silverlight acceleration.